- Class Actions

 Heather has extensive knowledge of the energy industry, particularly in the oil and gas sector.
 She has acted on numerous oil and gas disputes, including contract, lease, farm-out and operating agreement issues and royalty calculation disputes.
 Heather also has specific expertise in aboriginal law and provides advice on a significant number of issues involving treaty, aboriginal rights and aboriginal title issues; Metis issues; land and reserve issues; Indian Act matters; issues arising under the Indian Oil and Gas Act and regulatory regime; consultation and accommodation issues; issues North of 60, comprehensive and specific land claim agreements, impact benefit agreements, training and employment agreements, joint-venture agreements, legislative regimes and resource issues and First Nation governance matters.

-Heather has been recognized as a pre-eminent lawyer in the area of aboriginal law by The Canadian Legal Lexpert Directory (2010 to 2013), Best Lawyers in Canada (2013 and 2014), and as a Litigation star by Benchmark Canada (2014), guides to the leading law firms and practitioners in Canada.
+Heather has been recognized as a pre-eminent lawyer in the area of aboriginal law by The Canadian Legal Lexpert Directory (2010 to 2014), Best Lawyers in Canada (2013 to 2015), Benchmark Canada (2014 and 2015), and as a Notable Practitioner by Chambers Global (2015), all guides to the leading law firms and practitioners in Canada.

 Heather is active in the community and has a passion for the arts.
 She is the Vice-Chair of the Board of Directors and Chair of the Governance Committee of the Calgary Philharmonic Orchestra.
 Heather is a past member of the Board of Directors and Corporate Secretary of the Alberta Ballet Company, Theatre Junction and the Calgary Region Arts Foundation.